-1. Explain the origin and development of constitutional democracy in the United States.
-2. Demonstrate knowledge of our federal system.
-3. Describe separation of powers and checks and balances in both theory and practice.
-4. Demonstrate knowledge of the legislative, executive, and judicial branches of the federal government.
-5. Evaluate the role of public opinion, interest groups, and political parties.
-6. Analyze the election process.
+1. Explain the origin and development of the Texas constitution.
+2. Describe state and local political systems and their relationship with the federal government.
+3. Describe separation of powers and checks and balances in both theory and practice in Texas.
+4. Demonstrate knowledge of the legislative, executive, and judicial branches of Texas government.
+5. Evaluate the role of public opinion, interest groups, and political parties in Texas.

-7. Describe the rights and responsibilities of citizens.
-8. Analyze issues and policies in U.S. Politics.
+6. Analyze the state and local election process.
+7. Identify the rights and responsibilities of citizens.
+8. Analyze issues, policies and political culture of Texas.